 College Scorecard is a great starting point for researching and selecting an education institution.
 When you visit College Scorecard, search by program/degree, location, size and more to find a program of study near you.
 You can also use the Scholarship Finder on MySECO to assist with finding funding relevant to the military community to help pay for classes.

 If you already meet the age requirements, then you will need a high school diploma and to complete the physical and personal examinations.
 You will be required to pass physical exams, including vision, hearing, strength and agility, as well as written exams.
 After completion of your exams, you typically go through a series of interviews and are required to take a lie detector test and drug test.

 After an average of two years in uniformed patrol, officers may have the opportunity to branch off into specialization areas.
 Law enforcement is a professional job, requiring a variety of skills.
 It has evolved into a modern profession involving a range of skills from technical writing and problem solving to applied sociology and technological knowledge.

 Once you are confident that you have the necessary requirements, it’s time to find a job in your occupation.
 One of the first places to look is the Military Spouse Employment Partnership Job Search.
 Hundreds of partner employers have made the commitment to recruit, hire, promote and retain military spouses in portable careers.
-A recent search of the Military Spouse Employment Partnership Job Search using the keyword “Police” provided multiple job listings with companies such as HCA, Hospital Corporation of America, Mid-Atlantic Higher Education Recruitment Consortium, Hyatt and more, located throughout the United States.
+Be sure to visit the MSEP Job Search to find open positions with companies that may include, but are not limited to, the following:

 Many states and local jurisdictions handle their own recruitment and hiring practices for police officers.
-You can check local job boards and visit the Web pages for these departments to search for vacant positions.
-You can also search for police officer positions using MySECO’s Job Search Tools, which include the following:
+You can check local job boards and visit the webpages for these departments to search for vacant positions.
+You can also search for police officer positions using the MySECO Job Search Tools, which include the following:

 Professional organizations and networking